k636174/website/contents/docs/install/14.12/en/index.md

     - json-glib
     - Django

-### Require packages
+### Required packages
-Following packages are needed for correct behavior of Hatohol.
+The following packages are required for Hatohol.

 - Provided packages from repository of CentOS
     - mysql-server